About our volunteers

 Kendra Stordy-Mellish completed her Bachelor of Business and advanced studies in Human Resources at the University of New Brunswick.
 Bachelor of Arts, Royal Military College, diplomas with Algonquin College and Canadian Health Service Management.
 Harassment Advisor and Military Grievance Analyst.
 READ MORE>> April 1, 2019 Winner of Mayor Basil Stewart’s Good Neighbor Award.

-Dave Vokey – Air Cadet League PEI Vice Chair
+Dave Vokey – Air Cadet League PEI Advisory Committee

 Dave Vokey, in Glace Bay Nova Scotia joined the Royal Canadian Air Force at age 17, in September 1956 and, upon completion of Basic Training and Trades Training, began his career in the Regular Force.
 Among his posting were: AFHQ Ottawa 1957-1962, RCAF Station Whitehorse 1962-1965, RCAF Station Bagotville 1965-1968, Air Cadet Staff Alberta Based at Calgary 1968-1971, CFB Trenton 1971-1975, CFB Kingston 1975-1977, CFS Sydney 1977-1980 and CFB Summerside 1980-1988.
 He has also had a career owning the Singer Sewing Company, operating a cleaning business and Real Estate Management.
 READ MORE >>

-Bill Fowler – Air Cadet League PEI Immediate Past Chair 2018/19
+Bill Fowler – Air Cadet League PEI Advisory Committee

 Bill Fowler